 Applied Linguistics Courses Taught by SLS Teaching Assistants

 As described above, graduate students in the SLS Ph.D.
 Program may apply to teach a variety of different languages and language-related courses at MSU.
 All applicants are automatically considered for positions teaching Language Learning & Teaching (LLT) courses within the Applied Linguistics Program, which are listed below.
-Applicants can apply for teaching other courses in other graduate programs (sometimes there is broader language-teaching need, e.g., in Korean, Japanese, Spanish, Turkish, etc.) using an application with the normal deadline of February 1.
-(Dr. Winke will email all SLS applicants after January 1 with the application link for teaching other languages at MSU.)
+Applicants can apply for teaching other courses in other graduate programs (sometimes there is broader language-teaching need, e.g., in Korean, Japanese, Spanish, Turkish, etc.).
 The Second Language Studies Program in particular works closely with Dr. Patti Spinner, the Director and supervisor of the Undergraduate English as a Second Language (ESL) Program in the Department of Linguistics, Languages, and Cultures to train and guide SLS students in teaching the undergraduate Language Learning & Teaching (LLT) courses for undergraduate TESOL and K-12 ESL endorsement students at MSU.
 MA TESOL and SLS students are also preferred candidates for teaching-assistantship positions in the MSU English Language Center (ELC), which is directed by Dr. Dustin De Felice.
 An application to the SLS Program is also an application for TA-positions within the ELC.
-Mr. David Krise works closely with Dr. De Felice in considering MA TESOL and SLS candidates for potential TA-positions in the ELC.
-If you have questions about these positions and applications, please feel free to ask Dr. Paula Winke (winke@msu.edu).
+If you have questions about these positions and applications, please feel free to ask sls.admissions@msu.edu

 Course Description: Methods for teaching English as a second language to adult learners in a variety of domestic and international contexts.
 Focus on communicative and task-based methods involving both oral and written skills.
-Objective writing, lesson planning na execution.
+Objective writing, lesson planning, and teaching toward objective goals.

 Course Description: National and international approaches, methods, materials, settings, needs, and characteristics of ESL and foreign language students.
 Survey, evaluation, and application of major effective methods and materials.